VallariAg/Blog/content/blog/scopeInJS/index.md

 console.log(bar); //ReferenceError
 ```
 `let` allows a way to explicitly define  blocks.
-The identifers exists only in it's scope, i.e. their code block.
+The identifiers exists only in it's scope, i.e. their code block.

 ##### `let` rebinds variables in each iteration

-Here, not only `let` binds `i` to for loop body but in fact it *rebinds* it to each iteration of the loop, after reassigning it's value from previous loop iteration.
+Here, not only `let` binds `i` to for loop body but in fact, it *rebinds* it to each iteration of the loop, after reassigning its value from previous loop iteration.
 It's equivalent to this:

 ```js
 {